Christmas cake: British variations

 Christmas cake is an English tradition that began as plum porridge.
 A traditional English Christmas cake is made with moist Zante currants, sultanas (golden raisins) and raisins which have been soaked in brandy, rum, whisky or sherry.
 The cake may be covered in layers of marzipan, then icing and is usually decorated, often with plaid ribbon bands and Christmas models such as snowmen, fir trees or Father Christmas.

 A Scottish speciality is the traditional Christmas cake, the "Whisky Dundee".
 As the name implies, the cake originated in Dundee, and is made with Scotch whisky.
 It is a light and crumbly cake, and light on fruit and candied peel; only currants, raisins, sultanas and cherries.
 There is also the Scottish black bun, of a similar recipe using whisky and often caraway seeds, eaten on Hogmanay.

 Aside from candied cherries, some Christmas cake recipes call for angelica for green colour.

 Coins were also occasionally added to Christmas cakes, as well as Christmas puddings, as good luck touch pieces.
 The usual choices were silver 3d piece, or sixpences, sometimes wrapped in greaseproof paper packages.

 In Yorkshire, Christmas cake, as with other types of fruit cake, is usually not iced, and is eaten with Wensleydale.

 A cake that may also be served at Christmas time in the United Kingdom, in addition to the traditional Christmas cake, is the cake known as a "Yule Log, or chocolate log".
 This is a Swiss roll that is coated in chocolate, resembling a log.

 The Christmas cake largely displaced the previously popular Twelfth-night cake during the Victorian era.

 In other countries

 North America

-In the United States, some people give fruitcakes as gifts at Christmas time, but they are not called Christmas cakes.
-In Canada, however, the same cake is instead called "Christmas cake," at least among the English-speaking majority.
+In the United States and Canada, some people give fruitcakes as gifts at Christmas time, but they are not often called Christmas cakes.